zhengyang5/Wikipedia-Flickr-YouTube-Event-Dataset/README.md

 Zehang Lin, Zhenguo Yang*, Runwei Situ, Feitao Huang, Jianming Lv, Qing Li and Wenyin Liu, "Improving Maximum Classifier Discrepancy by Considering Joint Distribution for Domain Adaptation", WISE 2018.

 For any question regarding the dataset, please contact Dr. Zhenguo Yang (zhengyang5-c@my.cityu.edu.hk).
-The raw images can be obtained via sending a request email to us.
 Specifically, the researchers interested in the dataset should download and fill up the **Dataset Agreement Form** and send it back to us.